Bundie logoBundie

 Step-by-step process:

-1. You initiate: Click "Allocate" to Morpho on Arbitrum
+1. You initiate: Click "Allocate" to a strategy on another chain (e.g. Yearn on Optimism)

-2. Vault sends: Your USDC leaves your vault on Scroll
+2. Account sends: Your USDC leaves your Account on the source chain

 3. LayerZero bridges: Message sent across chains (2-5 minutes)

-6. Receipt tokens issued: You receive mUSDC (ERC-4626 share tokens)
+6. Receipt tokens issued: You receive ERC-4626 share tokens

-7. Validator confirms: Your vault updated with new position
+7. Validator confirms: Your Account updated with the new position

 What you see: